nobody-famous/alive/README.md

 ## Inspector

 An inspector can be opened by evaluating an expression in the inspector view or by clicking `Inspect` at the bottom of the hover text for a symbol.

+There is also an inspector for macros, using the Inspect Macro command.
+An inspector opens that shows one level of expansion for the macro at the current cursor position.
+It has a button to refresh the inspector or increment the level of expansion by one.
+When an expression is sent for evaluation, such as redefining the macro, the expansion is refreshed back to one level.

 ### Eval Text